 Tenant Tips and Housing Considerations

 Both Tenants and Landlords have many rights and responsibilities to the property and each other.
 Often your lease agreement will explain your rights and responsibilities as a tenant so be sure to read it thoroughly.
-For more detailed information, read the Landlord Tenant Board FAQ, the Residential Tenancies Act, or contact your Off-Campus Living Advisor.
+For more detailed information, read the Landlord Tenant Board FAQ, the Residential Tenancies Act, or contact the Off-Campus Living Advisor.
 Common tenant rights applicable to students include:

 • Your landlord must give you twenty-four hours notice if they or a representative wish to enter the unit.
 Without twenty-four hours notice, you have the right to decline them entry into the property.
 This does not apply to emergency situations nor once you have given your sixty-days notice to vacate for showings, though a landlord must make a reasonable attempt to notify you before showings.